Torn Rotator Cuff Injury (Frayed Rotator)

 Once a tendon, muscle or ligament is fully severed, there is no way to fix it without undergoing some form of surgery (graft or reattachment).

-If are one of many people currently suffering from a full thickness tear and will be undergoing surgery, know that we have the tools you need to properly and quickly recover from your reattachment surgery.
+If you are one of many people currently suffering from a full thickness tear and will be undergoing surgery, know that we have tools to help you during your home recovery.
 Click here to view our Surgery Recovery Information.

 Why Won't My Partial Tear Heal?

 It's Been Months and Just Seems to Get Worse

 Rotator cuff tears are known to be difficult to heal as the rotator cuff area in the shoulder is a very complicated arrangement of tissue in multiple layers.
 The rotator cuff is made up of muscles, tendons, and ligaments that form a 'cuff' attached to the upper arm bone (humerus), 'wing' bone (scapula), and collar bone (clavicle) in your shoulder.